 14. The old Koranic school

-The Madraza Palace is located in a characteristic building, facing the Royal Chapel and is worth exploring.
+The Madraza Palace is located in an eye-catching building, facing the Royal Chapel and is worth exploring.
 The palace was built in the 14th century by Yusuf I and served as the headquarters of the Koranic School.
 All that remains of the original palace is the beautiful horseshoe-shaped mihram, created in the Alhambra style with stunning decorations.

 After the Christian Reconstruction, the palace was rebuilt in its current Baroque style, and today the building houses parts of the University of Granada.